 Ride 2 Transform takes its third tour of southern Malawi for ministry and support.

-When OM SportsLink worker Chris Welman and OM Malawi Field Leader Div du Plessis first entertained the idea of a cycling tour among the Yao people of southern Malawi, they envisioned a three-year plan.
-A trio of annual tours would bring ministry to a wide range of unreached people in the Yao community; prayer, evangelism, and audioBible distribution being the primary methods.
+When OM SportsLink worker Chris Welman and OM Malawi Field Leader Div du Plessis first entertained the idea of a cycling tour through southern Malawi, they envisioned a three-year plan.
+A trio of annual tours would bring ministry to a wide range of unreached people; prayer, evangelism, and audioBible distribution being the primary methods.

 During the 2017 tour, local missionaries led three separate ministry points along the route, as they have in years past.